ad-si/Transity/readme.md

 [![Build Status][]][travis]

 The plain text accounting tool of the future.
-Keep track of your 💵, 🕘, 🐖, 🐄, 🍻 on your command line.
+Keep track of your 💵, 🕘, 🐖, 🐄, 🍻 on the command line.

 [Build Status]: https://travis-ci.com/feramhq/transity.svg?token=ipYeEBNjb9wCxCwPq6aS&branch=master
 [travis]: https://travis-ci.com/feramhq/transity